DreDDup: 2000s

 dreDDup played at numerous music festivals from 2006 to 2009, including the EXIT Festival, String, Refuse Resist, Samhain festival, Go Fest, HGF, SGT, Determination and D:S. In early 2008. the band recorded 'No Holds Barred' a cover song for the compilation 'We Were Born to Destroy' compiled by Chabane's Records from France as a tribute to the French band Witness.
 The year 2008 also marked a lot of foreign compilation inclusions for the band.
 They've recorded a cover of cult hardcore band Razlog za, which was featured on a 'Tribute to Razlog za' compilation released by 'PMK Records'.
 The following compilations were 'Postindustrial Changes', Slovenian compilation of "new Yugoslav industrial" scene, along with the bands like Third I, Dichotomy Engine, Lezet and 'Devouring Ourselves (a Tribute to Cannibal Corpse)' compilation by French record label Chabane's Records which included acts like Zardonic, Deadskin, Deviant Lord and more.

 In late 2008, Mihajlo started his own online record label called Crime:Scene Records.
 At the end of the year 2008, the band filmed a 45-minute documentary called Industrial Renaissance.
 It contained a lot of interviews, complete music video collection and some rare, previously unreleased live video footage.
 Their cover of cult grind core band Patareni was also included on 'Blago gluvima: A Tribute to Patareni' compilation, compiled by PMK Records.
 The movie Industrial Renaissance was released in February 2009, as a bonus DVD for their third album El Conquistadors.
 Industrial Renaissance aired on Television Panonija in March 2009.

-Their third album, El Conquistadors was released for Insurrection Records from Belgrade in late 2009.
+Their third album, El Conquistadors, was released for Insurrection Records from Belgrade in late 2009.
 The album dealt with dark current times and the darkness of mankind, completing the Time trilogy of dreDDup releases and changing band's sound to a much more industrial approach.
 In July, they performed along with Deathstars at Exit Festival.
 Their album El Conquistadors was pronounced the second best Balkan album of the year 2009 by the Croatian magazine Terapija and also got a third place in Macedonian Okno magazine article about the best Balkan acts of 2009.
-Later the same year, while Serbia was still under the iron curtain, the band played its first concert abroad in Vienna.
-At the end of 2009, Quartier 23 record label released Dark: Scene from Balkans compilation which, beside dreDDup, also included acts like Tamerlan, Utjeha kose and Figurative Theatre.
+Later the same year the band played its first concert abroad in Vienna.
+At the end of 2009, Quartier23 record label released Dark: Scene from Balkans compilation which, beside dreDDup, also included acts like Tamerlan, Utjeha kose and Figurative Theatre.
 Also, dreDDup did a cover of "1969" song, which was included in "Our Idea of Fun-A Tribute to Ron Asheton" compilation released in honor of Ron Asheton who died the same year.
 This compilation was published by Chabane's Records, and among others, included bands like Riverside, Jihad Joe and The Naked Dolls.